Imaginous/Tesla_Tweaks/README.md

 I saw some complicated designs for paddles on sites like Thingiverse, but I thought it should be easier.
 So I designed minimalistic paddles which contain the PCB of a *S3XY-Button* (Gen1) without modifications.
 All you need is to 3D print it and stick the PCB inside with a bit of (automotive) foam double sided tape.

 ### The "solution"
 Luckily we can use the [Enhauto](https://enhauto.com/) *Commander* and the *S3XY-buttons*.
 With these buttons you can automate many actions via wireless buttons.
-For more informatiom visit their [website](https://enhauto.com/).<br>
+For more information visit their [website](https://enhauto.com/).<br>
-Using their buttons I created a 3D model af a paddle (left and right) integrating 1 of their buttons in each.<br><br>
+Using their buttons I created a 3D model of a paddle (left and right) integrating 1 of their buttons in each.<br><br>
 **Note:** *I'm printing the second one at the moment and when both are installed I will take some pictures how it looks in my car.*
 <p float="left">
   <img src="https://github.com/Imaginous/Tesla_Tweaks/assets/68418842/67b6c010-db35-4515-a3ba-c06ce17f56ae.jpg" alt="Flipper" width="500"/>